 \section{Fits of the $p_{\rm T}$ spectra}

-Detailed analysis of the transverse momentum spectra of produce particles provides important information regarding the particle production mechanisms.
-We have fitted the $p_{\rm T}$ spectra of pions and all charged particles in heavy-ion collisions at RHIC and LHC.
+Detailed analysis of the transverse momentum spectra of produced particles provides important information regarding the particle production mechanisms.
+We have fitted the $p_{\rm T}$ spectra of identified and all charged particles in heavy-ion collisions at RHIC and LHC.
 At RHIC, the experimental data of Au-Au collisions from the beam energy scan (BES-I) program are available for $\sqrt{s_{NN}}=$~7.7, 11.5, 14.5 19.6, 27, 39~GeV~\cite{STAR-BES1,STAR-14.5} as well as at 62.4 and at the top energy of 200~GeV~\cite{STAR-62.4, STAR-200}.
 Fine centrality binning data from PHENIX collaboration at $\sqrt{s_{NN}}=$~200~GeV~\cite{PHENIX-200} are also fitted.
 At the LHC, data published by the ALICE collaboration for $p_{\rm T}$ spectra of identified charged particles in Pb-Pb collisions at $\sqrt{s_{NN}}=$~2.76~TeV~\cite{ALICE-2.76-2013,ALICE-2.76-2016} and at 5.02~TeV~\cite{ALICE-5.02-2020} have been included in our study.
 In addition, $p_{\rm T}$ spectra of all charged particles ($N_{\rm ch}$) measured by ALICE at $\sqrt{s_{NN}}=$~2.76 and 5.02~TeV~\cite{ALICE-2.76-Nch,ALICE-5.02-Nch} are also used.
-In Table~\ref{Summary: all_Energy}, we summarize the experimental datasets used in the present study in terms of collision energy, colliding system, pseudo-rapidity ($\eta$) range, $p_{\rm T}$ range, and centrality binning in the percentage of the cross-section.
+In Table~\ref{Summary: all_Energy}, we summarize the experimental datasets used in the present study in terms of collision energy, colliding system, pseudo-rapidity ($\eta$) range, $p_{\rm T}$ range, and centrality binning in percentage of the cross-section.
 For the experimental data, the systematic and statistical uncertainties are added in quadrature.